 III.b.
 Research team

 Our team is uniquely suited to this project.
 PI Graham is an ecological immunoparasitologist who uses experimental (e.g., [36]), observational (e.g., [77]) and clinical trial (e.g., [78]) study designs to elucidate genetic and environmental drivers of parasite (often nematode) dynamics within mammalian hosts.
 She also has a track record of using within-host theory on T-helper cell dynamics to investigate emergent effector decisions [45, 79].
 PI Cressler is a mathematical ecologist with an excellent track record in infectious disease research (e.g., [31, 32, 80-82]) who has worked extensively to pair theory with experiment.
 Of particular relevance to this proposal is his work using mathematics to disentangle complex within-host dynamics across different host-parasite systems [31, 32].
 The 2 PIs also have a track record of working together on theory to predict how optimal immune strategy varies according to the costs of immune defense and varied parasite virulence [83] and how infection duration emerges from within-host feedbacks [46].
 We also have a track record of collaborating to ground the latter theory in the tractable experimental system proposed here (M. musculus infected by T. muris; [46, 74]).
-Our collaborative team includes an eco-physiologist (Budischak), two immunoparasitologists with unrivalled expertise on the experimental system (Else and Grencis, on the host genetics of susceptibility (e.g., [84]) and immunomodulation by the parasite (e.g., [63]), respectively) a mathematical ecologist (van Leeuwen, [46]), and a microbiologist who already collaborates with us on rewilding (Cadwell; [54, 55]).
-This team ensures we have the knowledge and support required to complete the project.
-Furthermore, we have Ramya Smithaveni Barre, a trained research assistant in Graham’s lab, who is ready to undertake the proposed experiments.

 III.c.
 Specific objectives